spacecatpixel/lokidocs/docs/Contributing/Issue_Template.md

+title: Loki Documentation | Loki Issue Template for Bug Reports
+description: Follow this template if your have found a new bug or issue. we recommend opening up a new issue ticket with the repository in question and use the below template to provide the relevant information to the developers.

 # Issue templates

 If you have found a bug or issue with a Loki repository initially you should confirm with the moderators on Loki's [Discord](https://discord.gg/67GXfD6) or [Telegram](https://t.me/LokiCommunity) to see if a fix has already been made.